Insomnia

 Frequently Asked Questions

-1. What is sleep disorder?
+What is a sleep disorder?

 Sleep disorders are various conditions that affect one’s ability to sleep well.
 Subsequently, these conditions can lead to sleep deprivation, affecting virtually every aspect of your life and increasing the risks of other health problems.
 For instance, if you’re not getting adequate sleep, it can result in poor performance and productivity at work.
 It can also lead to problems like obesity, diabetes, and high blood pressure.

-2. What causes sleep disorder?
+What causes sleep disorders?

 There are numerous causes that can lead to sleep problems and disorders.
 Depending on the disorder, the causes may vary.
 A lot of people who struggle with mental health problems – like depression, anxiety, phobias, bipolar, and schizophrenia – find it difficult to get proper sleep.
 Genetics, medications, and aging are also common causes of sleep disorders.

-3. How sleep disorders are diagnosed?
+How are sleep disorders diagnosed?

 A doctor will do a physical examination and ask for your symptoms.
 They will look at your medical history and overall lifestyle.
 They may also order a few tests like the Multiple Sleep Latency Test (MSLT) and Electroencephalogram (EEG), which will help them outline an effective course of treatment.

-4. Are sleep disorders life-threatening?
+Are sleep disorders life-threatening?

 Depending on the kind of sleep disorder you have, it can be life-threatening.
 However, this happens only in extreme cases.
-If you have any sleep problems, do consult a doctor before things get worse and leave a long-term effect.
+If you have any sleep problems, consult a doctor before things get worse and leave a long-term effect.

-5. What are the 5 major sleep disorders?
+What are the major sleep disorders?

 There are numerous sleep disorders.
 Some of the common ones include sleep apnea, insomnia, snoring, narcolepsy, and restless legs syndrome.